Epsilon Theorems in Intermediate Logics: The Hilbert-Bernays Elimination Procedure

 \begin{rem} The traditional procedure following the Hilbert-Bernays order, which eliminates all critical formulas belonging to a maximal \et-term together, is not the only possible procedure that guarantees termination.
-Despite the fact that, pointed out in Remark~\ref{rem:one-by-one}, using Proposition~\ref{prop:elimCLsingle} for all critical formulas belonging to a single \et-term results in a larger disjunction than Proposition~\ref{prop:elimCL}, the ability in the classical case to eliminate single critical formulas provides flexibility that can be exploited to produce smaller overall Herbrand disjunctions.
+We pointed out in Remark~\ref{rem:one-by-one} that using Proposition~\ref{prop:elimCLsingle} for all critical formulas belonging to a single \et-term results in a larger disjunction than Proposition~\ref{prop:elimCL}.
+Despite this, the ability in the classical case to eliminate single critical formulas provides flexibility that can be exploited to produce smaller overall Herbrand disjunctions.
 As \citet[Theorem~3]{BaazLeitschLolic2018} show, there are sequences of \et-proofs where the original procedure produces Herbrand disjunctions that are non-elementarily larger than a more efficient elimination order. \end{rem}